FelixRizzolli/update-changelog-deps-action/README.md

 ## Behavior & expectations

-- The action compares dependency versions and prepares an update to the changelog.
-It will commit and push the change when run with a token that has write permissions.
+- The action compares dependency versions and automatically updates your `CHANGELOG.md` file with detected changes.
+- After updating the changelog, the action commits and pushes the changes using the `github-actions[bot]` identity.
+- You can customize the commit message using the `commit-message` input parameter.
 - Use the outputs to control subsequent workflow steps (for example, conditionally creating a release).
 - When using `uses: ./` during development, ensure the compiled `dist/` is present if your action runtime expects it.